MaireadKelly/Project1/README.md

    - Press Enter.
 Your local clone will be created.

    ## Credits
   I got my code from a number of sources such as the love running project.
-I also used resources such as W3Schools and google, along with help from fellow classmates and chatGPT.
+I also used resources such as W3Schools, Diffchecker. and google, along with help from fellow classmates and chatGPT.
 I got my main inspiration from the love running project.
 Content from web sites such as https://archerygb.org/ and images through google searches.

    ## Acknowledgments